gsf/whiskers.js/README.md

         'real',
         'vivid'
       ],
-      content: 'I grew up into a willow.'
+      content: 'I grew up into a fine willow.'
     }

 And the following partials: